likicv/usysml-test-cases/test_cases.md

 ## Comments
-1. In output above the element Cassifiers are shown in square brackets (`Package`, `PartDef`, and `Part`)
-2. The following development in notation is adoped: instead of saying the element `Root.PackageVehicles` is associated with a Classifer `Package`, it can be said the element 'Root.PackageVehicles' is `Package`.
+In output above the element Cassifiers are shown in square brackets (`Package`, `PartDef`, and `Part`).
+The following development in notation is adoped: instead of saying the element `Root.PackageVehicles` is associated with a Classifer `Package`, it can be said the element 'Root.PackageVehicles' is `Package`.

 ## Rules/constraints